1Hive/wiki-gardens/community-members/challenge-a-proposal.md

 # Challenge a proposal

-If you see a proposal that you think is not aligned with the values outlined by the community in their covenant you can challnge the proposal.
+If you see a proposal that you think is not aligned with the values outlined by the community in their covenant, you can challenge the proposal.
 Challenging a proposal effectively blocks it from being executed until the challenge is resolved.
 Anyone can challenge a proposal in a Gardens if they have deposited enough collateral and submit enough Honey (HNY) from their wallet to cover any initial dispute fees.
 To challenge a proposal, follow these steps:

 1. Click on the proposal you'd like to challenge.